Discovering...

 Bargaining is a social exchange, not a confrontation.
 Accept the tea offered, smile, and make conversation.
 Firm but pleasant buyers get better results than aggressive ones.

 The most powerful bargaining tool.
 If prices do not meet your target, politely leave.
 If the seller calls you back, you have found the floor price.
-If not, another shop has the same goods.

 Getting your purchases home safely requires planning.
-The right shipping method depends on the size, value, and quantity of your leather goods.
+The right method depends on the size, value, and quantity of your leather goods.

 Immediate